iamrealkrrish/Saturn-V/README.md

 Ensure Python (version 3.8 or higher) is installed on your system.
 - Windows / macOS: Download from the official Python Downloads Page.
 (On Windows, make sure to check the box that says "Add Python to PATH").
-- Linux: Run the following command in your terminal: sudo apt update && sudo apt install python3 python3-pip
+- Linux: Run the following command in your terminal: sudo apt update && sudo apt install python python-pip

-Verify your installation by running: python --version pip --version
+Verify your installation by running:

+python --version

+pip --version